• About Texas Travel Talk

 Here’s a challenge!
 Complete these steps to become a Texas Historic Jail Champion:

-2 – Encourage your children to write (or capture a video recording) their experience at the jail museum.
+2) Encourage your children to write about (or record a video of) their experience at the jail museum.
 What are two things they learned through their visit?

-3 – Ask the historic jail museum staff about the 2-3 differences between modern jails and historical jails.
+3) Ask the staff at the historic jail museum about the two to three key differences between modern jails and historical jails.

 PIN IT!